 Revised and updated in its fifth edition, this internationally renowned and respected book provides the essentials to understanding all areas of airline finance.
-Designed to address each of the distinct areas of financial management in an air transport industry context, it also shows how these fit together, while each chapter and topic, for example aircraft leasing, provides a detailed resource which can also be consulted separately.
+Designed to address each of the distinct areas of financial management in an air transport industry context, it also shows how these fit together, while each chapter and topic – for example, aircraft leasing – provides a detailed resource that can also be consulted separately.

 Supported at each stage by practical airline examples and recent data, Airline Finance examines the financial trends and longer term prospects for the airline industry as a whole, contrasting the developments for the major regions and airlines together with critical discussion of key issues that affect the industry as a whole.
 Important techniques in financial analysis are applied to the airlines as well as their investors such as banks and other financial institutions.